coding-coding123/Multi-objective-tracking/README.md

 # Multi-objective-tracking
-This is project for lesson "Introduction of Artificial Intelligence".
+This is a project for lesson "Introduction of Artificial Intelligence".
 # task assignment:
 ## Coding:
 ## Poster: